- Meteonorm Version 8

 Meteonorm generates monthly, daily, hourly and minute values.

-Historical hourly values of irradiation and temperature from 2010 to present, constantly updated.
+Historical hourly values of irradiation, temperature, humidity, wind and precipitation from 2010 to present, constantly updated.

 36 output formats: CSV, TMY2, TMY3, EPW, PVSol, PVSyst, Polysun, SAM and many more.